Jue12138/HealthTracker/README.md

 Backend & Data Storage: Firebase

 ## Security:
 The application prioritizes user data privacy and security.
-All sleep data, as with other health metrics, is securely stored on Firebase.
+All sleep data are securely stored on Firebase.
 Users can trust in the safeguarding of their personal information.